tuerda/RPNico/Readme.md

 The stacks have user defined names.
 Only the current working stack is ever shown.
-There is no limit to how many stacks can exit at once.
+There is no limit to how many stacks can exist at once.
 The default stack is named "main" unless this name is changed.

 Stacks do not always have to be evaluated.